simonemainardi/load_patstat/README.md

 This utility wants to make it easy for everyone to build a *PATSTAT MySQL* database from raw csv data.
 To achieve high-performances, database tables are compressed.

-Currenly, there is full compatibility with both version Spring and Autumn 2014, also known as 2014a and 2014b.
+Currently, there is full compatibility with both version Spring and Autumn 2014, also known as 2014a and 2014b.

 Prerequisites
 -------------